epifaniarango/popgen_with_epi/README.md

 for chr in {1..22}; do tabix -p vcf chrom${chr}_phased.vcf.gz ; done

 ```

-## 2. Local ancestry inference with RFMIX
+## 2. Local ancestry inference with RFMIX v1.5.4

-I used the older version of RFMIX due to certain incosistency that I was seeing on the output on the v2.
+As we wanted to differentiate the American ancestry fragments from the African and European ones, we had to provide the software with three proxies for each population.The two reference panels for African and European admixture included the Yoruba and Spanish individuals.
+For the American panel, we selected “unadmixed” American individuals that were established with the following criteria:

+***1)*** not having African or European ancestry (according to K=8 Admixture and the run with the highest likelihood, 0.999 American ancestry)
+***2)*** being non-significant for the statistics f4(Unadmixed American Population, Target Individual, Han, San) for Unadmixed American Populations being Karitiana, Mixe, and Xavante, populations, usually chosen to represent unadmixed Native American populations (2, 3).

+(!)
+The design of the reference panel is not provided on this script.

 To run this script you need to have 2 files already prepared on your own with a simple script:

 #### - Order: a txt file with one column and the name of each individual per row in the desigened order.
-1) Admixed samples need to go first 2) European individuals 3) African individuals 4) American samples without admixture as the reference panel of the Americas (My file is called order.txt)
+1) Admixed samples need to go first 2) European individuals 3) African individuals 4) American samples without admixture as the reference panel of the Americas (My file is called order.txt, so you can get an idea of how it should look)

 #### - Sample information: the same as the previous file but adding a second column where the admixed Americans will be coded as 0, Europeans as 1, Africans as 2 and the reference Americans as 3.
 Don't change the code, or the order, my script will not work.(sample_information.txt)